paolobrasolin/jekyll-sheafy/README.md

 - Enable `referents` variable w/ nodes references by the current one
 - `root` variable w/ root node of the tree
-- `siblings` variable or some variant of it to enable navigation between adjacent nodes at the same depth
-- Prev/next node navigation
 - Variable inheritance from parent/root node
 - Search feature